Sealing Criminal Records

 If you are eligible, our criminal defense firm can help you go through the proper channels to better your chances of an ideal outcome.
 We are prepared to assist you with the filing process and provide representation during your record sealing hearing.

-What Is the Difference Between Expungement & Record Sealing?
+What Is the Difference Between Record Expungement & Record Sealing in Texas?

 In contrast to expungement (also known as expunction), sealing records in Texas (also known as an order of non-disclosure) does not destroy your criminal record altogether.
 Instead, it simply makes it more difficult to view your criminal record, limiting its visibility to certain individuals and entities.